Newsletter

 Taking Photographs

 Please know and heed the rules.
 There are eight places where it’s rude, or illegal to take photographs while traveling.
 Taking photos while traveling is an opportunity to create a lasting record of memorable experiences, sights, and activities.
-There are certain circumstances in which it is unwise to snap a photo, either because it is considered inappropriate or because it is against the law.

 To avoid disrespecting local etiquette or facing a fine from the authorities, you should know about these places where it is rude or illegal to take photos while traveling.